radlab-sketch/event-quadrotor-mocap/README.md

-# Event-based Motion Capture System for Online Multi-Quadrotor Motion Planning
+# Event-based Motion Capture System for Online Multi-Quadrotor Localization and Tracking

 by
 Craig Iaboni,